MINEKING987/SimpliSecure/README.md

 3. select Standalone mode
 4. The service will now have started!
 5. When movement is detected infront of the camera, A photo is captured and sent to Face recognition program to check for faces,if present,image will be saved.
+6. it is Recommonded to use Screen-pinning to increase security
 ##### Note: this method is only reliable if there is enough ambient light.

 ### 2.ESP-01 mode